 About NAT Home-Study Courses

-NAT courses are designed to provide continued education for qualified manual therapists and exercise professionals.
+NAT courses are designed to provide continued education for qualified therapists, healthcare workers, and exercise professionals.

 Whether you are new to trigger points, or have been working with TrPt's for years, NAT courses provide you with the latest evidence-based treatment techniques and advanced learning materials from some of the worlds leading manual therapists.

 Each course is fully illustrated, easy to study, and designed to deliver practical knowledge that you can apply immediately in your practice.

 NAT learning credits are applied to each course.
 By completing the required number of credits you may qualify for NAT Levels 1-3 Certification.